top of page

 An ideal option for dry, shaded, or otherwise difficult sites.
 The leaves are uncommonly fine creating a lovely “weeping” appearance.
 It grows in dense tufts with a mound height of about 6 inches.
 In early spring, tiny flowering stalks shoot beyond the foliage with little starbursts of light green blooms.
 These plants grow slowly but steadily to form attractive colonies.

 An upright 3-4ft grass with blue/green spiky blades.
 Wispy, silvery flowers occur in late summer followed by exceptional fall color changing from orange to deep burgundy.
 Sun to part sun and deer resistant.
+Both the cultivar "Standing Ovation" and the straight species are available.

 golden sunset yellow prairie grass.jpg